4rg0n/songs-of-syx-mod-more-options/mod-sdk/src/main/java/com/github/argon/sos/mod/sdk/README.md

     public CharSequence desc() {
         return MOD_INFO.desc;
     }

+    /*
+        The game will go through different "Phases" when it is booting and running.
+        Some resources might be just available after a certain phase has passed.
+        So you have to design your code around this.
+The PhaseManager helps you to initialize your code or data on certain events.
+     */
     @Override
     protected void registerPhases(PhaseManager phaseManager) {
         // here you can register classes to "phases" e.g. "on game saved"
         // this is useful for encapsulating your code into different classes phaseManager.register(Phase.ON_GAME_SAVED, new MyGameSaver());
+    }

+    /*
+        OPTIONAL:
+        This will force the game to enable and initialize the mod.
+        Without it, the user will need to manually enable the "Script" when starting a new game.
+     */
+    @Override
+    public boolean forceInit() {
+        return true;
     }
 }